tshepang/blog/content/revisiting 'Phenomenon' and 'Galaxy Quest'.md

 +++

-I was years earlier excited by *Galaxy Quest* and still enjoyed it through this second viewing, though I don\'t remember being this irritated by characters who play the actors.
+I was years earlier excited by *Galaxy Quest* and still enjoyed it through this second viewing, though I don't remember being this irritated by characters who play the actors.
 The aliens are still interesting, most especially the love-struck female one, and so is the villain.
 Tim Allen was impressive in a scene in which he became ashamed